ropensci/rtweet/vignettes/rtweet.md

----
-title: "Intro to rtweet: Collecting Twitter Data"
+# Intro to rtweet: Collecting Twitter Data
-author: "Michael W. Kearney"
-date: "`r Sys.Date()`"
-output: rmarkdown::html_vignette
-vignette: >
-  %\VignetteIndexEntry{Intro to rtweet}
-  %\VignetteEngine{knitr::rmarkdown}
-  %\VignetteEncoding{UTF-8}
----
+Michael W. Kearney
+`r Sys.Date()`

 This vignettes provides a *very* quick tour of the R package `rtweet: Collecting Twitter Data`.
 Before getting to the tour, however, I want to explain the philosophy behind rtweet.

 ## Package Philosophy

 I started `rtweet` so I could collect data for my dissertation.
 I considered using one of a few open-source packages that had already been developed---e.g., `twitteR`, `streamR`, `tweepy`---to collect data.
 The most up-to-date of these libraries were the ones on Python, which I had just started to learn.
 I was surprised to discover there wasn't a equally up-to-date option on R. The Python lirbaries seemed to work well, but an R package would allow me to collect and analyze data within the same environment.
 So, I decided that if I created my own functions in R, I would avoid the problem of bouncing back and forth between environments.
 Plus, it meant that I would have the flexibility to wrangle the data in whatever way I chose.

 Communication studies has an abundance of critical thinking, but a shortage of computer programming.
 As I developed `rtweet` I realized I could contribute to the field by making this awesome Twitter data more accessible and more approachable to communication scholars.
 Accordingly, the underlying philosophy of `rtweet` is simple.
 It is to make Twitter data more accessible to more people.

 ```
 rtweet philosophy: make Twitter data more accessible to more people.